-PASS Meets basic standards FAIL Does not meet basic standards
+PASS Meets basic standards FAIL Does not meet basic standards PASS Meets basic standards FAIL Does not meet basic standards

 You must achieve a rating of PASS on all criteria for each program outcome to demonstrate competence.
 A rating of FAIL on any criterion results in a FAIL score for this TSA Assessment.